-This Memorandum discusses the specific amendments proposed in the NPR and related discussion in the supplementary information accompanying the NPR (the "Preamble").
-Appendix A provides a comparison of the text of the amended regulations proposed in the NPR (the "Proposed Rule") against the text of the currently effective regulations (the "Current Rule").
+This Memorandum discusses the amendments adopted in the Final Rule and related discussion in the "supplementary information" accompanying the Final Rule (the "Preamble").
+Appendix A provides a comparison of the text of the Final Rule to the text of the currently effective regulations.
+Appendix B provides a comparison of the text of the Final Rule to the text of the Proposal.